Survivor: One World: Contestants

-Notable cast members include Leif Manson, the first little person to compete in the whole Survivor franchise; fashion photographer "Troyzan" Robertson; and Monica Culpepper, wife of former NFL football player Brad Culpepper (who would later also become a contestant on Survivor).
+Notable cast members include Leif Manson, the first little person to compete in the whole Survivor franchise; fashion photographer "Troyzan" Robertson; and Monica Culpepper, wife of former NFL football player Brad Culpepper (who would later compete against Monica on Blood vs. Water).

 Future appearances

 Kat Edorsson, Colton Cumbie, and Monica Culpepper returned for Survivor: Blood vs. Water.
 Edorsson returned with her boyfriend, Hayden Moss, Cumbie returned with his fiancé, Caleb Bankston, and Culpepper returned with her husband, Brad.
-"Troyzan" Robertson and Sabrina Thompson were both included in the public poll to choose the cast of Survivor: Cambodia, but neither of them were chosen to compete.
+Troy "Troyzan" Robertson and Sabrina Thompson were both included in the public poll to choose the cast of Survivor: Cambodia, but neither of them were chosen to compete.
 Robertson would eventually return for Survivor: Game Changers.
 Culpepper also appeared on Survivor: Game Changers as part of the loved ones visit.
 Kim Spradlin, now using her married name of Spradlin-Wolfe, returned to compete on Survivor: Winners at War.

 Outside of Survivor, Michael Jefferson appeared on the Discovery Channel show Naked and Afraid.
-Chelsea Meissner joined the Bravo reality series Southern Charm as a recurring cast member in season four, and was promoted to a main cast member for seasons five and six.
+Chelsea Meissner also went on to join the cast of the Bravo show Southern Charm as a guest appearance in seasons 3 and 4, before being promoted to the main cast for seasons 5 and 6.